ammrat13/gba-cross-lib-doc/aux-files/README.md

 ## Linker Script

 The linker script allows GBA games to be linked and mapped to ROM.
 It will place `crt0.o`'s `.text.bootstrap` section first.
-Then, it will place all the other code sections, any interworking code, the initialization and finalization arrays, and any variables.
+Then it will place all the other code sections, any interworking code, the initialization and finalization arrays, and any variables.